sofiacrasto/House-Price-Prediction---California-Housing-Dataset/README.md

 Overview

-This project implements house price prediction using the California Housing Dataset and the XGBoost Regressor.
-It involves data preprocessing, exploratory data analysis (EDA), feature correlation analysis, and model evaluation using various metrics.
+This project utilizes XGBoost Regression to predict house prices in California using the California Housing Dataset.
+It involves data preprocessing, exploratory data analysis (EDA), correlation analysis, model training, and evaluation to generate accurate price predictions.

 Dataset